robertolofaro/book_blendedai/blendedAI02/TurboBPR30/README.md

-TurboBPR 2.5 was a software creaed by the DoD in the 1990s, as part of the Re-inventing the Government initiative, to consolidate existing BPR tools.
+TurboBPR 2.5 was a software created by the DoD in the 1990s, as part of the Re-inventing the Government initiative, to consolidate existing BPR tools.

 The contents of this directory are an experiment outlined within the book #BlendedAI02.